Just Checking: Information Seeking, Trust and AI

 When AI Feels Human

-This creates a genuine design tension: creating engaging, natural interactions makes systems feel more trustworthy, but that trust may not be justified.
+This creates a real design tension: creating engaging, natural interactions makes systems feel more trustworthy, but that trust may not be justified.
 We’re extending social trust: rapport, conversational flow, apparent understanding, to non-social entities.

 What Happens When We Know It’s AI

-This suggests that transparency matters enormously.
+Transparency matters.
 We adjust our trust based on what we think we’re dealing with, but we’re not very good at identifying AI content in the wild.
 Unlabelled AI content may be trusted more than it should be, while honest labelling reduces trust even in accurate information.

 Trust at the Physiological Level